Ramotion/direct-select-android/README.md

 </RelativeLayout>
 ```
 4. Finally, we need to write some code.
-First of all - we need to prepare a dataset, our cell contains two items - title and image, so we can't use default `data_array` attribute from basic example.
+First of all - we need to prepare a dataset, our cell contains two items - a title and image, so we can't use the default `data_array` attribute from the basic example.
 Our structure can be represented by plain old java object with two appropriate fields.
 ```java
 public class AdvancedExampleCountryPOJO {
     private String title;
     private int icon;

     public AdvancedExampleCountryPOJO(String title, int icon) {
         this.title = title;
         this.icon = icon;
     }

     public static List<AdvancedExampleCountryPOJO> getExampleDataset() {
         return Arrays.asList(
                 new AdvancedExampleCountryPOJO("Russian Federation", R.drawable.ds_countries_ru),